+Applicants are encouraged to register early to maximize the chances of scheduling preferred test dates and times.
+For details and registration information explore the ETS web site.
 Official scores must be reported directly to Stanford from Educational Testing Service.
 Stanford’s ETS institutional code is 4704.
 Individual department code numbers are not necessary.
 As long as the institutional code of 4704 is selected, the score will be electronically delivered to Stanford.

-- Scores expire after five years and will not be available from ETS.
+Scores expire after five years and will not be available from ETS.

-- Test scores received by Graduate Admissions prior to September 1, 2016 are no longer retained on file.
+Test scores received by Graduate Admissions prior to September 1, 2019 are no longer retained on file.
 If you had ETS send test scores to Stanford but you did NOT submit an application, you must request that ETS resend the scores if you submit an application in the future.

-|Doctoral Programs: All Fields||100|
+|Doctoral Programs: all fields||100|

 |Master's Programs: Humanities, Social Sciences, Education||100|